 During the Cannon phase of Macroverse development, the minimum viable product for Macroverse was developed and launched on the Ethereum blockchain.
 Macroverse currently supports the exploration of a galaxy of more than 200 billion procedurally-generated stars of different types, through the Macroverse Explorer dapp, for players who own a minimum balance in the Macroverse token.
 Players can also claim ownership of stars through the virtual real estate system.

-The Kepler phase of Macroverse development, now in progress, involves the implementation of planets, moons, and orbital mechanics.
-This phase extends the Macroverse world down from just the star systems to the points of interest inside of them.
-Players will be able to explore and claim the individual worlds inside of each star system.
+The Kepler phase of Macroverse development, with a new major version of the Macroverse Explorer, is now in open beta on the Rinkeby testnet.
+It adds planets, moons, and orbital mechanics, extending the Macroverse world down from just the star systems to the points of interest inside of them.
+Players can explore and claim the individual worlds inside of each star system.
+The Kepler phase also brings Macroverse virtual real estate into the ERC721 nonfungible token ecosystem.

 In the Ng phase, the final development phase currently planned, planetary surface phenomena, including terrain, climate, and weather, will be added to the Macroverse world.
 Players will be able to explore the surfaces of planets and moons, characterize their atmospheres, biomes, and and environments, and claim plots of land.